Skip to main content

 Can I qualify if my house is in a trust or I have a life estate?

 Often, yes.
-Virginia law says some revocable trusts, certain irrevocable trusts, and life estate arrangements can qualify.
+Virginia law allows some revocable trusts, certain irrevocable trusts, and life estate arrangements to qualify.
 But the local office still has to review the title documents, so call before filing and ask exactly what paperwork to submit.

 Will my adult child’s income or name on the deed matter?

 Yes, it can matter a lot.
-Under state law, relatives living in the home often count for income purposes unless a caregiver exception applies.
-If your adult child is also on the deed, relief may be prorated or denied depending on the local ordinance and the ownership structure under Virginia Code § 58.1-3211.1.
+Relatives living in the home often count for income purposes unless a caregiver exception applies.
+If your adult child is also on the deed, relief may be prorated or denied depending on the local ordinance and the ownership structure.

 Can I still apply if I missed the usual spring deadline?